App version: 0.1.0

 Considerations With Auto Loans After Bankruptcy

 A major issue with a bankruptcy car loan is your credit score.
-A chapter 7 bankruptcy stays on your credit report for 10 years, and a chapter 13 stays on it for 7 years (since, in the latter case, you partially repay some of your debt).
+A chapter 7 bankruptcy stays on your credit report for 10 years, and a chapter 13 stays on it for seven years (since, in the latter case, you partially repay some of your debt).
 Once the bankruptcy hits your credit report, your credit score could drop.
 Someone with a 680 score could lose between 130 and 150 points, while a person with a score of 780 might see their score drop between 200 and 240 points, depending on a number of variables, including your credit score prior to filing and how many accounts were included in the bankruptcy.

 Can You Get a Car Loan During Bankruptcy?